nwillc/genfuncs/README.md

 # Genfuncs

-Genfuncs implements various functions utilizing Go's Generics to help avoid writing boilerplate code, in particular when working with containers like heaps, maps, queues, sets, slices, etc. Many of the functions are based on Kotlin's Sequence and Map.
+Genfuncs implements various functions utilizing Go's Generics to help avoid writing boilerplate code, in particular when working with containers like heap, list, map, queue, set, slice, etc. Many of the functions are based on Kotlin's Sequence and Map.
+Attempts were also made to introduce more polymorphism into Go's containers.
 This package, while very usable, is primarily a proof-of-concept since it is likely Go will provide similar before long.
 In fact, golang.org/x/exp/slices and golang.org/x/exp/maps offer some similar functions and I incorporate them here.

 General notes:
  - A Map interface is provided to allow both Go's normal map and it's sync.Map to be used polymorphically.
- - Generally these functions are pure without side effects at the cost of copying data.
+ - The bias of these functions is to be pure, without side effects, at the cost of copying data.
  - Examples are found in `*examples_test.go` files or projects like [gordle](https://github.com/nwillc/gordle).

 The code is under the [ISC License](https://github.com/nwillc/genfuncs/blob/master/LICENSE.md).